roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

     Select the delay to mark new messages as "read" when opening them in the preview pane.

 **Request for receipts**
-    This option controls the behavior when you open message the sender requested a receipt when you read it.
+    This option controls the behavior when you open a message for which the sender requested a read receipt.

 **Expand message threads**
     When listing messages in :ref:`threads <mail-list-thread>`, this option controls how conversation groups are